nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * `list` <br>
   `rename 2 Star Wars II` <br>
   Renames the 2nd task in the list to “Star Wars II”

 * `find Star Trek`   <br>
   `rename 1 Star Wars II` <br>
   Renames the 1st task in the results of the `find` command to “Star Wars II”

 #### Updating the date/time of a task : `schedule`

-If your deadline has been reduced or extended and you need to change the date of time of a task, you can use this command.<br>
+Have the deadline of your task been reduced or extended?
+Have an event been rescheduled?
+To change the date or time of a task, you can use this command.<br>
-Format: `schedule INDEX [NEW_DATE_TIME]`
+Format: `schedule INDEX [NEW_DATE_TIME_RESTRICTIONS]`

 > * Schedule the task at the specified `INDEX`.
 > * The index refers to the index number shown in the most recent listing.
 > * The index **must be a positive integer** 1, 2, 3, ...
 > * The time description must follow the format given in the add command examples